Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Introduction

+The paper is organized as follows.
+In Section \ref{sec: functional analytic setup} we provide a functional analytic setup for our problem.
+Section \ref{sec: Derivation of the generator} is dedicated to deriving expressions for the operators appearing in the It\^o formula for energy solutions, $\mathcal{L}_0$ and $\mathcal{G}$, corresponding to the linear part of the dynamics and the bilinear operator $B$ as in \eqref{eqn} respectively.
+In Section \ref{sec: Function spaces and operator bounds} we derive bounds for the operators $\mathcal{L}_0$ and $\mathcal{G}$ on Sobolev type spaces based on $L^2(\mu)$.
+Finally in Section \ref{sec: energy solutions} we define energy solutions in Definition \ref{def:energy} and give an alternative characterization in Theorem \ref{lem:sufficient-energy} that is more applicable in the particle systems setting.
+Section \ref{sec: Energy solutions and semigroup} is dedicated to the construction of energy solutions and the corresponding semigroups.
+In Section \ref{sec: Construction of the semigroup and resolvent} we construct the semigroup and resolvent.
+Energy solutions are constructed in Section \ref{sec: Construction of energy solutions}.
+Finally, in Section \ref{sec: Uniqueness proof: Duality of semigroup and energy solutions} we prove the uniqueness of energy solutions in Theorem \ref{thm:uniqueness}, by establishing duality between semigroup and energy solution.

+The final section is devoted to examples.
 For simplicity we focus on the one-dimensional Burgers equation with various linear operators and boundary conditions.
 In Section~\ref{sec:examples} we provide a detailed analysis for the (multi-component) stochastic Burgers equation on $(0, 1)$ or $(0, \infty)$ with homogeneous Dirichlet boundary conditions, possibly with a divergence form differential operator instead of the usual Laplacian.
 We also discuss homogeneous Neumann boundary conditions, which we can handle in a hyperviscous setting with $A = (1 - \Delta)^{\theta}$ for $\theta > 1$.
 In the Dirichlet case we can also choose $- A$ as the regional fractional Laplacian of order $\gamma \in \left[ \frac{3}{2}, 2 \right)$, which is motivated by recent results on fluctuations in interacting particle systems by \cite{Cardoso2024}.